Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 When will the Green Heart be completed?

-The current planned schedule for the completion of the Green Heart is January 2019.
+The current planned schedule for the completion of the Green Heart is early 2019.

 Will there be any delays in the work schedule?